top of page

 Himeji-jo

-I also do a day trip to Himeji-jo – allegedly one of Japan’s most stunning castles, a Unesco world-heritage site, a national treasure and one of only a handful of original castles remaining (many are reconstructions, like the one in Hiroshima).
-Indeed, it is very impressive and does look stunning.
+I also took a day trip to Himeji-jo – reputedly one of Japan’s most stunning castles, a UNESCO World Heritage site, a national treasure, and one of the few original castles still standing (many others, like Hiroshima Castle, are reconstructions).
+Indeed, it is very impressive and truly looks stunning.

-Apart from all of this, I’m not so sad to be leaving Osaka, and unless for business or food, I struggle to find a compelling reason to come back here (in a hurry at least).
-People here are mostly very friendly of course, but they do seem a bit more brash and loud than what I have experienced in other parts so far, but that ain't a bad thing anyway!
-And I am glad I visited this unusual place!
+Apart from that, I’m not too sad to be leaving Osaka.
+Unless it’s for business or food, I struggle to find a compelling reason to return—at least in a hurry.
+People here are generally very friendly, of course, though they do seem a bit more brash and loud than in other parts of Japan I’ve visited.
+That’s not a bad thing, though!
+I’m glad I got to experience this unusual place

 Himeji-jo